Stargazing

 International Dark Sky Association

 The International Dark Sky Assocationa (IDA) works to protect the night skies for present and future generations.
 The IDA works to preserve and protect dark sites through responsible lighting policies and public education and is the organization responsible for designating places as an International Dark Sky Park, Reserve, Sanctuary, or Community.
 Lassen Volcanic National Park is currently working through the process of obtaining its Dark Sky Park designation.
-The IDA staffs a tent and provide information about how we can preserve dark night skies.
+The IDA staffs a tent and provides information about how we can preserve dark night skies.

 The International Dark Sky Assocation has produced several videos about reducing light pollution, preserving night skies, astronomy, and more, which can be found on the IDA YouTube Channel.
 Two videos that we recommend are Protecting and Celebrating the Natural Night Sky in the National Park Service and Losing the Dark film.